-In the left pane the available variables of the dataset are shown.
+In the left pane of the 'Specify metadata' window the available variables of the dataset are shown.
 In the other fields the various attributes, relevant for the disclosure control process are shown.

-- The position in the datafile will be familiar. - The role of the variable: - HH Identifier: The unique identifier of a household - HH Variable: A variable that by nature has the same value for each member of a household - Weight: The variable is a sampling weight - Categorical: A categorical variable can be used as a spanning variable in a table.
-For ARGUS this variable can be defined as identifying - Numerical: A numerical variable can be used for top/bottom coding and rounding - The identification level is an option to easily generate the set of tables to be inspected in the disclosure control process.
+- The starting position in each record of the datafile will be familiar. - The Variable Type: - o HH Identifier: The unique identifier of a household - o HH Variable: A variable that by nature has the same value for each member of a household - o Weight: The variable is a sampling weight - O Categorical: A categorical variable can be used as a spanning variable in a table.
+For μ-ARGUS this variable can be defined as identifying - Numerical: A numerical variable can be used for top/bottom coding and rounding - The identification level is an option to easily generate the set of tables to be inspected in the disclosure control process.
 The contents of these sets are based on certain rules used by Statistics Netherlands, but they could easily be used in other situations as well.
-This procedure is further explained in the next section - 0: an individual cannot be identified by this variable and it will not play a role in the disclosure control process. - 1: the variable is most identifying. - 2: the variable is more identifying. - 3: the variable is identifying. - The codelists of the variables used to span the tables is always generated by μ -ARGUS itself.
-However the user can supply the name of a codelist file.
-The labels in this codelist file are then used when displaying information on this variable.
+This procedure is further explained in the next section - 0: an individual cannot be identified by this variable and it will not play a role in the disclosure control process. - o 1: the variable is most identifying. - 2: the variable is more identifying. - 3: the variable is identifying. - The weight for local suppression.
+When at the end of a μ -ARGUS run the remaining unsafe combinations are suppressed by local suppression, one of the options is to use the user-supplied weights to select the variables that will be suppressed.
+These weights are specified here. - The codelists of the variables used to span the tables is always generated by μ -ARGUS itself.
+However the user can supply the name of a codelist file (see example below in the metadata file example).
+The labels in this codelist file are then used when displaying information on this

+- variable.
 Besides the name of the codelist file it is possible to indicate whether truncation is a feasible way of recoding.
 This is the case when the codelist is hierarchical. - One or two missing values can be specified per variable.
 Missing values play a specific role in the SDC-process, as missing values will be imputed when local suppression is applied.
-Note that the weight variable cannot have a missing value.
+Note that the weight variable cannot have a missing value, but categorical variables need to have at least one missing value.